TongZhangGeotab/PyQGIS-shapefile-validation/README.md

 Open `config.txt` with a text editor, replace the example text with the path to the shapefile (note that it must be the absolute path), ensure that the entire text file is 1 line

-Run QGIS and open the PyQGIS IDE from the toolbar and a console should appear
+Run QGIS and click on the python icon, a console should appear
 ![python icon](images/python_icon.png)

 Click on the editor icon